sp4rkie/debian-on-termux/README.md

         chmod 755 debian_on_termux.sh
         ./debian_on_termux.sh

-- watch the installation process by
+- to watch the installation process type

         tail -F $HOME/deboot_debian/debootstrap/debootstrap.log

-- if all went well (takes about 30min on my hardware, see below) a script is created.
-To enter the debian guest system just type
+- if all went well (takes about 30min on the hardware below) a script is created to enter the debian guest system

         $HOME/bin/enter_deb

-        Usage: enter_deb [option]
+        Usage: enter_deb [options] [command]
         enter_deb: enter the installed debian guest system

           -0 - mimic root (default)